Stormy Daniels' lawyer says Russian firm's U.S. affiliate paid Trump attorney $500,000

-NEW YORK (Reuters) - An attorney for porn star Stormy Daniels said on Tuesday that President Donald Trump’s lawyer Michael Cohen was paid $500,000 by a company with ties to a Russian oligarch who was hit last month with U.S. sanctions to punish Moscow for activities that included suspected meddling in the 2016 U.S. election.
+NEW YORK (Reuters) - An attorney for porn star Stormy Daniels said on Tuesday that President Donald Trump’s lawyer, Michael Cohen, was paid $500,000 by a company with ties to a Russian oligarch who was hit last month with U.S. sanctions to punish Moscow for activities that included suspected meddling in the 2016 U.S. election.

-In a tweet and a report, Daniels’ attorney Michael Avenatti said a U.S.-based company controlled by Viktor Vekselberg, a businessman with ties to Russian President Vladimir Putin, sent Cohen the payment.
+In a tweet and a report, Daniels’ attorney, Michael Avenatti, said a U.S.-based company controlled by Viktor Vekselberg, a businessman with ties to Russian President Vladimir Putin, sent Cohen the payment.

 It was not immediately clear how Avenatti would know of any payments made to Cohen.
 Daniels, whose real name is Stephanie Clifford, has said Cohen paid her $130,000 in October 2016 to stay quiet about a 2006 sexual encounter she had with Trump.